theupdateframework/taps/tap5.md

 1. The root role can use the new "mirrors" attribute to specify a list of mirrors from which it can be updated, in place of the mirrors specified in the [trust pinning file](tap4.md).
 If this list is empty, then it means that the root metadata file shall not be updated at all.
-Instead, the root metadata file would be downloaded from each mirror, using the order specified in the list until it is found.
+Otherwise, the root metadata file would be downloaded from each mirror, using the order specified in the list until it is found.

 2. The targets role can use the new "search_from" attribute to specify a delegated targets role as the search root for targets, instead of the top-level